khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 8. The system initiates a new loan transaction in the database: it creates a `BorrowRecord` (containing the transaction ID, patron ID, loan date, and processing librarian ID) and creates `BorrowDetail` records corresponding to each borrowed book (setting the `DueDate` to 14 days from the loan date, per general policy).
 9. The system updates the status of the book copies in the `BookCopy` table from "Available" to "On borrow" and simultaneously decrements the available stock count.

-12.3.
+*12.3.
 Special Requirements: The entire process of scanning codes and processing loan transactions must ensure data integrity (utilizing a transaction mechanism so that if a single loan detail fails, the entire transaction is rolled back to prevent data inconsistency).
-The barcode scanning response time must be less than 1.5 seconds.
+The barcode scanning response time must be less than 1.5 seconds.*

-12.4.
-System state prior to Use-case execution: The librarian has successfully logged into the system and is working on the loan slip creation screen.
+*12.4.
+System state prior to Use-case execution: The librarian has successfully logged into the system and is working on the loan slip creation screen.*

-12.5.
-System state after Use-case execution: The loan slip has been successfully created; book status data and the patron's borrowing limits have been instantly updated in the database.
+*12.5.
+System state after Use-case execution: The loan slip has been successfully created; book status data and the patron's borrowing limits have been instantly updated in the database.*

-12.6.
-Extension point:
+*12.6.
+Extension point*

 o	Print Receipt Use-case: The system automatically proceeds to the physical loan slip printing flow for the patron to sign and confirm after the borrowing transaction is completed.

 **13. Use-case Verify Reader Card**

-13.1.
-Summary: The system automatically reviews and checks the validity and potential constraint violations of the reader's library card before allowing subsequent circulation transactions to proceed.
+*13.1.
+Summary: The system automatically reviews and checks the validity and potential constraint violations of the reader's library card before allowing subsequent circulation transactions to proceed.*

-13.2.
-Flow of events:
+*13.2.
+Flow of events*

-13.2.1.
-Main flow:
+*13.2.1.
+Main flow*

 1. The system receives the ReaderID from the book borrowing or renewal process.
 2. The system checks the reader card's expiration date (CardExpiryDate) against the current date.